 This is the garden of the main keep:

-Overall my husband and I felt that this was a great introduction to our stay in Japan, and gave us new insight into Japan’s history and culture.
+Overall, visiting Himeji Castle was a great introduction to our stay in Japan, and it gave us new insight into Japan’s history and culture.

 How to get there by train from Osaka: